 Trending hashtags often go hand-in-hand with challenges.
 However, these hashtags are often used in conjunction with topical events, both locally and globally.
 A common example for fall 2020 would be hashtags about the US election.

-The key thing to remember when using trending hashtags is that you shouldn't try to hack them if your content is irrelevant.
+The key thing to remember when using hashtags trending on instagram or hashtags trending on twitter, is that you shouldn't try to hack them if your content is irrelevant.
 While your posts might get viewed in the feed, they won't spark a genuine connection.
-Use trending hashtags when you have something to add to the conversation.
+Use trending hashtags only when you have something to add to the conversation.

 The internet loves alliterations— words that start the same.
 One of the simplest ways to use hashtags to drive traffic to your profile is to partake in daily hashtag use.
 For example, there are some great hashtag ideas for taking selfies that tie into the daily hashtag trend, most notably #SelfieSaturday.
 Many businesses and personal brands will use #TipTuesday to share an engaging tidbit with a high re-share value.